Best Pet Insurance for Birds and Exotic Pets (2022 Review)

 Your exotic pet is also prone to injury like any other.
 Pet pigs, for instance, are prone to being attacked by dogs.
 While your beloved menagerie might all get along, a random dog in the neighborhood might not be as accepting of your pig playmate.

 Other exotics, such as rats, have a tendency to put things in their mouths that don’t belong.
 It is not uncommon for rats to take a bite out of an electrical cord, possibly causing great harm, if not death.
 Exotic pets might also eat foods or objects that their systems are not able to digest; causing a minor medical emergency that pet insurance will cover.

-What it Covers
+What Exotic Pet Insurance Covers

-Your exotic or avian friend will also be covered for alternative therapies, provided they are administered by a licensed veterinarian and are for a malady covered by the policy.
+Your exotic or avian friend will also be covered for alternative therapies, provided they are administered by a licensed veterinarian and are for a condition covered by the policy.
 Medications and surgeries are likewise covered, as are non-hereditary cancers.